 - Link your targeting template to a campaign or goal.
 This means that the campaign or goal inherits all the rules from the template.
 If you edit the targeting template, the changes AFFECT all campaigns/goals linked to it.
 This is useful because you no longer have to go through many campaigns with the same targeting just to change one small detail.

 - Import rules from a targeting template to a campaign or goal.
 This means that the rules from the template are copied to the campaign or goal.
 If you edit the template, the changes DO NOT AFFECT the campaign/goal targeting.
 Importing rules can be useful when you want to use the rules from a template but still add some extra information manually.

 You may hardcode your Inventory Forecast (weekly impressions) and override the Pulse forecasting module.
 Please use this with care and consult your Account Manager before, as setting a low amount of impressions makes all campaigns compete for space and might finish ahead of schedule.

 Customise your personal experience of the Pulse user interface.
 Enter or change your name, surname and email.

 |Region||Select the region to define time format settings in reports and the user interface.
 You get a preview of the changes after saving the settings.|

 - Select the event which triggers the external pixel tracker.

 - Enter the URL for the external pixel tracker.
-The URLs may contain macros, which are described in Appendix D - Pulse Macros.
+The URLs may contain macros, which are described in Pulse Macros.